Larkin Community Hospital: Services

 The Miami Neuroscience Center at Larkin offers Gamma Knife® therapy.
 Gamma Knife is a non-invasive neurological procedure used to treat brain tumors, head and neck cancer, and neurological conditions such as trigeminal neuralgia and arteriovenous malformations.

 The Dermatology Center at Larkin provides care for dermatological conditions, such as immunobullous disorders, collagen vascular diseases and papulosquamous disorders.
 The center also treats cutaneous T-cell lymphoma, and chronic graft vs host disease.
 This center is equipped with photopheresis, hydrotherapy and phototherapy units.

 The Larkin Outpatient Multi Specialty Center offers services in a variety of specialities, including: neuromusculoskeletal medicine, sports medicine, orthopedics, cardiology, hematology, and oncology.

 Graduate medical education

 Larkin Community Hospital operates a number of residency training and fellowship programs for newly graduated physicians.
 The residencies train physicians specializing in: dermatology, internal medicine, neurology, ophthalmology, physical medicine and rehabilitation, psychiatry, radiology, family medicine, gastroenterology, rheumatology, hematology & oncology, and surgery.
 All programs are accredited by the Accreditation Council for Graduate Medical Education (ACGME).
 LCH also operates podiatry and dentistry residency programs.
 As of 2019, the hospital had 350 medical residents in 30 different programs.

-The resident physicians at the Larkin Community Hospital obtain training and experience working at affiliated training sites such as:
+The resident physicians at the Larkin Community Hospital obtain training and experience working at affiliated training sites, including: